neclimdul/marketo-rest/docs/Asset/Api/LandingPageTemplatesApi.md

 );
 $max_return = 56; // int | Maximum number of channels to return.
 Max 200, default 20
 $offset = 56; // int | Integer offset for paging
-$status = "status_example"; // string | Status filter for draft or approved versions
+$status = 'status_example'; // string | Status filter for draft or approved versions
-$folder = "folder_example"; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
+$folder = 'folder_example'; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'

 try {
     $result = $apiInstance->getLandingPageTemplatesUsingGET($max_return, $offset, $status, $folder);